danielsauter/rapid-android-development/networking.md

 #####code/Networking/WiFiDataExchangeAndroidDrawing/WiFiDataExchangeAndroidDrawing.pde
 [include](code/Networking/WiFiDataExchangeAndroidDrawing/WiFiDataExchangeAndroidDrawing.pde)

-Here are the steps we take to change the `draw()` and `oscEvent()` methods from the previous sketch <!--ref linkend="code.wifi.osc.android-->:
+Here are the steps we take to change the `draw()` and `oscEvent()` methods from the previous sketch [Networking/WiFiDataExchangeAndroid/WiFiDataExchangeAndroid.pde](../networking.html#codenetworkingwifidataexchangeandroidwifidataexchangeandroidpde):

-1. Create a new OSC connection on port `12001` to avoid conflicts with the previous sketch <!--ref linkend="code.wifi.osc.android-->, which runs an OSC connection on port `12000`.
+1. Create a new OSC connection on port `12001` to avoid conflicts with the previous sketch [Networking/WiFiDataExchangePC/WiFiDataExchangePC.pde](../networking.html#codenetworkingwifidataexchangepcwifidataexchangepcpde), which runs an OSC connection on port `12000`.

 2. Calculate the speed of the remote mouse, which we’ll use for the stroke weight.